Primary Key Points

 4. Protection From Brain Damage

-Let's talk about two superstar groups of bacteria in your gut: Lactobacilli and Bifidobacteria.
+Let's discuss two superstar groups of bacteria in your gut: Lactobacilli and Bifidobacteria.
 These guys are some of the most abundant bacteria in your gut, and you can find them in many probiotic supplements and foods.

 Here's something cool about these bacteria: certain strains of Lactobacilli and Bifidobacteria act as antioxidants.
 They play a superhero role by protecting your brain cells from damage caused by those sneaky free radicals.
 [12]